Start 14-Day Trial Subscription

 *No credit card required

-While Bavaria has been brewing Hefeweizen for centuries, the modern German-style Hefeweizen became popular in the mid-20th century.
+While Bavaria has been brewing Hefeweizen for centuries, the modern German-style Hefeweizen became a popular kind of beer in the mid-20th century.
+Though they were popularized fairly recently, the creation of Hefeweizens can be traced back to Bavaria in the 1520s, following the passage of Germany's beer purity law, the Reinheitsgebot.
 These always refreshing and highly effervescent beers are splendid to look at due to their fizzing foam cap and lightly hazy appearance.

 As flavorful as they are attractive, Hefeweizens are enjoyable to imbibe due to their singular balance between phenols (flavors and aromas of cloves) and fruity esters (particularly banana) in both the flavor and aroma.
 Any true beer connoisseur must enjoy one of these beers to explore one of the most naturally flavorful and aromatic styles around.

 While hops might be the signature of many beer styles, Hefeweizen debunks that statement, as hop elements are slim to none.
-In their place, clove and banana flavors and aromas take center stage, with mild vanilla and bubblegum notes providing depth and complexity in the finest examples.
+In their place, clove flavors and heavy banana flavors and aromas take center stage, with mild vanilla notes, undertones of bubblegum and hints of citrus and lemon all providing depth and complexity in the finest examples.

-High, snappy carbonation provides the style with a light body that helps it go down easy.
+High, snappy carbonation provides the easy-drinking style with a light body that helps it go down smoothly.
 Typically falling in the 4-6 percent ABV range, Hefeweizens must be brewed with at least 50 percent malted wheat per German brewing tradition.
-This use of wheat also provides the style's signature fluffy and creamy mouthfeel.
+This use of wheat also provides the style's signature fluffy and creamy mouthfeel, as well as a plethora of toasty flavors such as banana bread, and sweet bread crust.

 There is some confusion surrounding the difference between the terms “Weissbier,” "Weizenbier" and “Hefeweizen.”
 Weissbier in German means “white beer,” referring to the pale yellow/white color of the classical German wheat beer style.